Accessibility statement for NHS IMAS

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+If you’re not happy with how we respond to your complaint, please contact the Equality Advisory and Support Service (EASS).

 Technical information about this website’s accessibility